Captain Stingaree: Fictional character biography

-In Detective Comics #526, Captain Stingaree meets at an old theater with other Bat-Villains.
-Talia is branded a traitor.
-While Talia escapes, Captain Stingaree is accidentally frozen by Mr. Freeze.
+In Detective Comics #526, Captain Stingaree meets at an old theater with other Batman villains.
+Talia al Ghul is branded a traitor.
+While Talia escapes, Stingaree is accidentally frozen by Mr. Freeze.
 This is his last pre-Crisis appearance.

 Post-Crisis

-In Justice League of America #2 (November 2006), it is revealed that Captain Stingaree is gay, and is in a secret relationship with the Cavalier (Mortimer Drake).
-Black Lightning uses this fact to leverage information out of the closeted Cavalier.
-Both Captain Stingaree and Cavalier are killed during a fight with the Secret Six (although Cavalier, whose back was broken by Bane, may have survived).
+In post-Crisis continuity, it is revealed that Captain Stingaree is gay and in a relationship with the Cavalier (Mortimer Drake).
+Black Lightning uses this fact to leverage information out of Cavalier.
+Both Stingaree and Cavalier are killed during a fight with the Secret Six.

 DC Rebirth

-In the DC Rebirth reboot, Karl is played as somewhat of a joke villain.
+Captain Stingaree is resurrected following The New 52 and DC Rebirth relaunches.
 He is portrayed as a man who assumes the identity of Stingaree when not under the influence of his medication.
-He attempts to murder several people who clearly know him and are dressed as the Batman.
+Stingaree attempts to murder several people who clearly know him and are dressed as Batman.
 They plead with him to go back on his medication, but he says that they will not "deceive him again".
 He is stopped by the real Batman and "Gotham Girl" before anyone is seriously injured.